 Knowing its position, the Royal Navy in the area organizes four cruisers into Force V to hunt down the raider.
 They have known about raiders in this part of the world for some time, and the Christmas raid on Naaru inflamed their passion to track them down.
 Unfortunately for the British, they have no long-range aerial reconnaissance available and Captain Rogge in the Atlantis gets away.
 This incident does impel local Royal Navy authorities to give greater priority to allocating forces in that region of the Indian Ocean, but the British do not have many available assets to spare at this time.

-Anglo/US Relations: Lord Halifax, erstwhile Foreign Secretary, arrives in Chesapeake Bay aboard the battleship King George V, having departed Scotland on 15 January.
-He is in the United States to replace the deceased Lord Lothian as ambassador the United States.
+Anglo/US Relations: Lord Halifax, erstwhile Foreign Secretary, arrives in the Chesapeake Bay aboard the battleship King George V, having departed Scotland on 15 January.
+He is in the United States to replace the deceased Lord Lothian as ambassador to the United States.
 At Winston Churchill's urging, President Roosevelt is there to greet him.
-Few men in history have had as honored a trans-Atlantic journey on both ends as Halifax, considering that the King, Queen and Churchill saw him off from Scapa Flow and Roosevelt was there to greet him upon his arrival.
+Few men in history have had as honored a trans-Atlantic journey on both ends as Halifax, considering that the King, Queen, and Churchill saw him off from Scapa Flow and Roosevelt was there to greet him upon his arrival.

 Anglo/Australian Relations: Prime Minister Robert Menzies flies from Melbourne for a visit to England, taking off in a flying boat from Rose Bay, Sydney.
-First major stop is Darwin, which will take two days to reach.
+The first major stop is Darwin, which will take two days to reach.
 Due to the war situation, he will take a roundabout journey through central Africa and thence up to Lisbon.
 The entire journey to London will take about a month.

 Menzies' mission is to impress upon the British high command the perilous situation in the Pacific Theater.
-He wants better defenses at Singapore and more wartime industry sited in Australia.
+He wants better defenses in Singapore and more wartime industry sited in Australia.
 The timing of the trip is striking, coinciding with the battles of Australian troops in North Africa.

-German/Spanish Relations: The Germans remain optimistic that they can convince Spanish leader Franco to join the Axis.
+German/Spanish Relations: The Germans remain optimistic that they can convince the Spanish leader Francisco Franco to join the Axis.
 Foreign Minister Ribbentrop gets involved in this effort, which so far has gone nowhere and which shows no signs of changing Franco's attitude of military neutrality.

 |Some unknown person in Seattle, Washington owns this classic Plymouth Army P11 staff car of 1941 and appears to keep it driveable.
 There's another classic military vehicle in the driveway, so someone is really into World War II-era vehicles.
 (Photo: Ryan Haarsager).|